 The second is the following.
 It is similar to \cite[Lemma 2.7, 2.8 ]{D_MSJ}.

-\begin{lem} If there is $\Psi$, an isomorphism of graphs of groups, that preserves the fiber and the orientation in the whole groups $\torus \alpha$, $\torus \beta$, then there is a selected isomorphism of graph of groups, that, not only preserves the fiber and orientation in the vertices, but also is fiber-controlled. \end{lem}
+\begin{lem} If there is $\Psi$, an isomorphism of graphs of groups, that preserves the fibre and the orientation in the whole groups $\torus \alpha$, $\torus \beta$, then there is a selected isomorphism of graph of groups, that, not only preserves the fibre and orientation in the vertices, but also is fibre-controlled. \end{lem}

 \begin{proof} Let $\Psi= ({\psi_J}, (\psi_v)_v, (\psi_e)_e, \gamma_e)$ as in the statement.
 By the composition rule of isomorphisms of graphs of groups, we have